lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The function `sessionInfo` provides a summary of all packages and versions used to generate this document.
-This enables us to record the exact state of our session that lead to these exact results.
-Conversely, if the script stops working of if it returns different results, we are in a position to re-generate the original results using the adequate software versions and retrace changes in the software that lead to failure and/or different results.
+This enables us to record the exact state of our session that lead to these results.
+Conversely, if the script stops working or if it returns different results, we are in a position to re-generate the original results using the adequate software versions and retrace changes in the software that lead to failure and/or different results.

     ## R version 3.3.2 Patched (2016-11-01 r71616)
     ## Platform: x86_64-pc-linux-gnu (64-bit)